Advice and Information factsheets for grandparents and family members bringing up a child who is not their own and legal guardians of a child.

 If you thinking about taking on the care of a relative’s or friend’s child in the future and need information and advice on welfare benefits or what other support is available to you, call our confidential advice line on 0300 123 7015.
 Lines are open Monday to Friday 10am – 3pm or you can email us at email@example.com or complete the enquiry form here.

 Grandparents or other family members stepping in to bring up a child often feel they have to give up work or reduce their hours.
-This factsheet is intended to help you explore the options available to you, and some of the benefits you may be entitled to claim if you do stop working or reduce
+This factsheet is intended to help you explore the options available to you, and some of the benefits you may be entitled to claim if you do stop working or reduce your hours.

 This factsheet has kindly been written for Grandparents Plus by Family Law Barristers at 4 Brick Court Chambers.
 It explains the main features of Special Guardianship Orders and Residence Orders and the procedures for applying for a Special Guardianship Order.